 - Wet wipes.
 You can never have enough!

 - Antiseptic hand gel, and depending on your degree of germ-phobia (or in times like the bird flu outbreak) antibacterial wipes

 - If bottle feeding, expressed milk or instant formula.
 (Check current rules for liquids – the resources page has links to rules for major travel destinations).
 During the flight, you can normally get hot water and cow’s milk from the stewards, but think about how you will clean bottles.
 Will your child take instant formula from a straw instead?

 - A complete change of clothes for everyone when they’re very small (things can and do go everywhere in a confined space).
 Even if toilet trained, bring a ‘travel nappy’ and extra change.
 This includes if you can afford the space a change for the adults to, and even older kids are very susceptible to drink spillages

 - Something to suck on during takeoff and landing (pacifier/bottles for infants, sweets perhaps for older children)

 - Twice as many nappies as you would normally go through for length of flight (cabin pressure can do funny things for tummies)

 - Breast pads if nursing (more than usual)

-- Pyjamas and any night comforters if you expect a full overnight sleep (see Jet Lag advice page)
+- Pajamas and any night comforters if you expect a full overnight sleep (see Jet Lag advice page)

 - A snack bag.
 Try your best to avoid highly sugared treats, try cheese, crackers, Cheerios.
 (I always keep an extra stash away from the main box too for emergencies, delays etc).
 Note if you haven’t booked a full price seat you will not be able to get a toddler the child’s meal, most airlines will only offer infant food; Also note that you should separately book a child’s meal with the airline even if you have booked a child’s seat.